Register a domain with Sitejet

 Cancel a Sitejet domain

-If you want to cancel a domain with us, please send an email to email@example.com, and let us know if you need the auth code (also known as an authorization code, EPP code, or transfer key) to transfer the domain to another provider.
+If you want to cancel a domain with us, please send an email to firstname.lastname@example.org, and if you want to transfer the domain to another provider via an auth code (also known as an authorization code, EPP code, or transfer key) before that you can find a step-by-step-instruction for that here.

 Customize advanced DNS settings